Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

-“It’s not worth it Grace and Seth would be the first one to tell you that.
+“That’s ridiculous Grace and Seth would be the first one to tell you that.
 It would be nice to bring him home; God knows we could all use the closure.
 But it’s not worth going twenty-six light years just to recover a body.
-Besides, we were traveling at three quarters light speed when we inserted.
-We don’t know what that did to his vector or even if the MMP survived intact.
-It could be anywhere…or nowhere.”
+Besides, you’d never be able to find him.
+We don’t have any idea what our insertion into N-dimensional space at three quarters light speed did to his vector or even if his MMP survived intact.
+It and he could be anywhere…or nowhere.”

-Randall turned and her eyes briefly flashed with a hint of impatience as she said, “I had the ‘where’ figured out years ago after I analyzed the data from Chara’s Hope when she arrived.
-The UFN distress signal that they picked up just before they inserted gave me everything I needed to extrapolate his course and position.”
+Randall turned and her eyes flashed briefly with a hint of impatience as she said, “I had the ‘where’ figured out years ago.
+The automated distress signal that Chara’s Hope picked up just before they inserted gave me everything I needed to extrapolate his course and position.”

 “It’s still twenty-six light years Grace.
 No one is going to let you take a starship twenty six light years to recover a body.”

 “You still don’t get it, do you?
-I wasn’t spending the time working out the ‘where’; I spent eight years working out the ‘when’.
+I didn’t spend eight years just working out the ‘where’; I spent eight years working out the ‘when’.
 I’m not going back to recover a body.
 I’m going back to recover him.
-I’m bringing him back alive and I wasn’t planning to ask anyone for permission,” Randall declared with an air of authority that, for the first time in many years, reminded Bryan that she was his captain.
+I’m bringing him back alive and I wasn’t planning to ask anyone for permission.”

 Bryan sat up straight in the chair, stared at Randall and, somewhere in the back of his mind, heard Kate say, “Holy Crap!”